The-Unpredictables/ExceptionAnalyzer/README.md

 ## 📊 Usage

 To use the ExceptionAnalyzer, you will need an API key from OpenAI.
-Replace the placeholder API key in the `ApiKeyService` class with your own API key.
+Use the SetApiKey Methode in ExceptionService.

 ```csharp
 using ExceptionAInalyzer;